v2okimochi/Keasy/README.md

 Pull requests and issues are very welcome.

 I would like to make Keasy a convenience GUI password manager which able to run on multi platform with command line base.

+<a id = "Release-note"></a>
+# Release note
+## version 1.x

+* 1.2
+Fixed the fatal bug that looping auto-input.
+It because that press Shift key automatically in order to input uppercase.

+* 1.1
+Fixed Auto-Memorize by adding delay time.

+* 1.0
+Original.